 Solid Starts made great strides over the past several months, with ~1M website visits from 175+ countries coming in and zero press or marketing dollars spent.

-They also became the fastest growing baby account on instagram (@SolidStarts currently has 272K+ followers and is projected to have 350K by mid-2021).
+They also became the fastest growing baby account on instagram (@SolidStarts currently has 320K+ followers and is gaining ~20K per week).
 Their most popular social post enjoyed 648K views on IG and 872K on TikTok.
 And their branded hashtags raked in ~5K impressions.
 What's more, is the high level of engagement the company spurs.
 The worst shaming happens around what we feed our kids.
-But Solid Starts encourages positive dialogue and that inherently attracts folks to them.
+But Solid Starts encourages positive dialogue and that inherently attracts folks.
 They receive 15K+ weekly DMs; and while many reach out for advice, others just want to share their gratitude.

 For example, there was the mom who recounted how her breastfed / baby-led weaned daughter had remarkable iron levels at her 9-month appointment.
 Or the physician, who despite the fact that the AAP endorses another method of introducing solids, started recommending baby-led weaning after witnessing the results with her own child.
 Or the parents who knew how to coach their daughter out of a potential choking scenario because of a video Solid Starts posted.
-Folks regularly credit the company for changing their family's mealtime dynamics because it’s from them that they learned how to empower their children to eat what they eat.
-Solid Starts is already influencing the way a generation of children eats and it hopes to soon impact National Health Policy.
+The community regularly credits Solid Starts for changing their family's mealtime dynamics because it’s from them that they learned how to empower their children to eat what they eat.
+Solid Starts is already influencing the way a generation of children eats and it hopes to soon start impacting National Health Policy too.